Belly Fat? Here’s What To Avoid

 We know that oestrogen dominance is a factor so hormone balance will go a long way to help by improving your progesterone levels.

 There are also some everyday habits you may not have thought would affect that belly bulge.

 Eating while distracted

-This can be summed up as mindfulness:: paying real attention, so notice your food, the texture, flavour and chew with attention being fully present in your body as you eat.
+This can be summed up as mindfulness: paying real attention, so you notice your food, texture, flavour and chew with attention.

 Eating too fast

 It takes about 20 minutes for your brain to get the message from your stomach that it’s full.
 If you’re cramming food in too quickly, you’ll keep eating past the point your body needs.

 This is another aspect of mindfulness, and often just a carry over habit from childhood or school, but remember that slow eaters take in fewer calories and that can prevent extra pounds piling on.

 In one study, adults who slept less than 5 hours a night gained more belly fat than those who got more sleep.

 Sleep is when our body renews itself and so aim for around 8 hours as we all have different needs.
 But don’t go overboard to correct it as sleeping more than 8 hours a night can have the same belly-expanding effect.